joiellantero/auto-create-django-project/README.md

 # auto-create-django-project

-A bash shell script that automates the creation of a django project.
-It also creates a GitHub repository for you.
+A bash shell script that automates the creation of a django project in just one command.
+It also creates a GitHub repository for you!

 ---
 ## Features
 - creates the project folder
 - creates the django project with the name specified by the user
+- creates a local git repository
+- creates a .gitignore containing `.DS_Store`
 - creates a github repository for your project

+---
 ## Setup

 - grab your copy by cloning the repo: `https://github.com/joiellantero/auto-create-django-project.git`

 - if you're not seeing `.env` and `.auto.sh`, it's because they're hidden files.
 Don't worry, try to do `cmd + shift + .` to see them.